phase/6502/nes.md

 ### Rendering a background
 For now, we're only going to render a background color.
 To do this, we will be writing to a special byte of memory.

-The byte `$2001` renders the color of the background.
+The byte `$2001` renders the background.
 Inputting a binary number, we can add a variety of options.
 <pre>
 76543210
 ||||||||